 This is my website where I let my creativity run wild.
 I shoot and post what I like, and not necessarily what I think my visitors might like.
 Perfection doesn't interest me.
 Don't get me wrong, when I shoot, and develop my film, I am on Photoshop cropping images, and eliminating dust, but I shoot the image that I want in-camera; it's not the by-product of a digital wash.

-This site is a film photography website.
+This site is a film photography and toy camera (Holga anyone?) website.
 I learned photography in manual mode and on film.
-I still feel the ever present mix of excitement, and of fear while working in total darkness producing negatives and images.
-I also like and use Instagram for inspiration I can quickly view what the world looks like to others.
-Still reading about me?
-Then I thank you for being interested in my photographic eye, and learning a little bit about me.
+I still feel the ever present mix of excitement, and or fear while working in total darkness producing negatives and images.